divyachauhan050/Project-Hottest_Topics_in_ML_Analysis/README.md

 ## About the Datasets

-I have used eight different datasets (courtesy of Datacamp) for the analysis. as
+I have used eight different datasets (courtesy of Datacamp) for the analysis.